 Not only does the ocean provide us with life lessons, but nature has established the most efficient methods for ecosystem sustainability.
 We can learn how to save the ocean from the ocean itself.

 Promoting respect and hope.
-Apart from many opportunities to explore potential career paths and develop technical and communication skills, my journey as an OWUSS North American Rolex Scholar will reinforce my commitment to the ocean and enhance my hope for the future.
 News of its constant devastation coupled with political failures terrify me.
 For activism we also need hope, because without hope, nothing is worth fighting for.
 I will gain guidance and wisdom from leaders who have come before me, and redouble my energy and inspiration.

 The ocean connects all beings through the air we breathe.
-Respecting this force of nature is about respecting each other and learning what we have the ability to control.
+Respecting this force of nature is about respecting each other and learning what we can control.
 It is about understanding how individuals can contribute to the success of everyone.
 Whales live in pods to ensure the health and safety of all members, especially the young.
 Can’t humans work in this way, too?
-We must achieve change in the way we treat the earth’s resources.
-If this does not happen, we are not working in the best interest of our young—humans or whales.
+We must change the way we treat the earth’s resources.Or else we will leave to the next generation, a world that threaten their survival. .

-I am humbled by the size of whales, the complexity and vastness of the ocean, and my small place in the scheme of the world.
+I am humbled by the size of whales, the complexity and vastness of the ocean, and my small place in the world.
 Together, I hope to unite our own species in a shared responsibility to protect our blue planet.